ImperialCollegeLondon/MSE404-MM/docs/labs/lab05/readme.md

         </figure>

     Now try re-running Tasks 3 and 4 with different `degauss` values and see how the DOS plots change.
-Does the change matche your expectations?
+Does the change match your expectations?

 ------------------------------------------------------------------------------